storybookjs/marko/docs/configure/user-interface.md

 });
 ```

-The `@storybook/theming` package is built using TypeScript, so this should help create a valid theme for typescript users.
+The `@storybook/theming` package is built using TypeScript, so this should help create a valid theme for TypeScript users.
 The types are part of the package itself.

 Many theme variables are optional, the `base` property is NOT.
 This is a perfectly valid theme: